 Weglot is a relatively new multilingual WordPress plugin.
 Its pricing starts at $99 a month and they offer many advanced features.
 The developers have tried to make it as simple as possible for WordPress users to display different languages to users based on their location data.

 You can turn your existing site into a multi-language site using drop-down menus and a point-and-click interface.
 If you can install a plugin, you can use Weglot to dynamically display the correct language content.

 Translate WordPress with GTranslate is a free or paid multilingual WordPress plugin that will automatically translate your content into your desired language using Google Translate.
 As anyone who has used services like this will know, the results aren’t often the best.
 If you want to manually edit the translation, you have to get the paid version.

 If you want to give the translation process a head start and the results don’t need to be perfect, this is an option you might want to try.

-WPML and Polylang are the two main contenders for anyone serious about creating an internationalized WordPress website.
+WPML and Polylang are the two main contenders for anyone serious about creating an internationalized WordPress website localized for many countries.
 There isn’t much to separate the two, so if you have any specific requirements, then it’s recommended that you scour the feature lists to see which option will serve you best.

 If you do need access to a premium support service and the comfort offered by a commercial product then WPML might be your best option.
 But, if not, you should definitely explore both plugins to see which one matches your requirements the best.